nocomplexity/FreeAndOpenMachineLearning/references.rst

 Learning resources
 ========================

 The selected learning resources in this section will give you a head start for playing with ML software.
-Of course all references open access resources (most are cc-by-sa licensed).
+Of course all references open access resources (all are cc-by-sa licensed, unless indicated if not).

 NLP concepts with spaCy ,Allison Parrish (http://www.decontextualize.com/ ),  https://gist.github.com/nocomplexity/b7c4c0aa5a0b53f4f5ff1c4784084be6